Martin Fowler talks about ThoughtWorks's experience with using Ruby on client projects for the past three years.

-Scott Shaw, Director of Services at ThoughtWorks, and Martin Fowler, Chief Scientist at ThoughtWorks, talk about the need for a new relationship between the business department and the IT department.
-Studies have constantly shown that the main culprit for unsuccessful projects lies in miscommunication between the business people and the IT ones.
+Shaw and Fowler talk about the need for a new relationship between the business department and the IT department.
+Studies have shown that projects mostly fail due to miscommunication between the two.

-In this 90-minute talk from the Agile2007 conference, Lean software thought leader Mary Poppendieck reviewed 20th century management theories, including Toyota and Deming, and went on to talk about "the matrix problem", alignment, waste cutting, planning and standards.
-She closed by addressing the role of measurement: "cash flow thinking" over "balance sheet thinking".
+This 90-minute talk reviewed 20th century theories, including Toyota and Deming, and addressed "the matrix problem", alignment, waste cutting, standards and "balance sheet thinking".